scummvm/scummvm/doc/docportal/use_scummvm/add_play_games.rst

 The games
 ----------------

-One of the most commonly asked questions we get is, "Where do I get the games??".
-If you still have your old floppy discs and CDs lying around, and have a way to read them, then you can use the game files from these original discs.
+One of the most frequently asked questions is, "Where do I get the games?!?".
+If you still have your old floppy discs or CDs lying around, and have a way to read them, then you can use the game files from those original discs.

 If you haven't had a floppy disc or even a CD in your possession for a while, there is a ScummVM `wiki page <https://wiki.scummvm.org/index.php?title=Where_to_get_the_games>`_ dedicated to helping you find some games to play.
-As a quick summary, there are a few freeware games available for download on the ScummVM website's `Downloads page <scummvm.org/downloads>`_, or there are digital distributors such as `GOG.com <https://www.gog.com/>`__ and `Steam <https://store.steampowered.com/>`_.
+As a quick summary, there are a few freeware games available for download on the ScummVM website's `Downloads page <https://www.scummvm.org/downloads/>`_, or there are digital distributors such as `GOG.com <https://www.gog.com/>`__ and `Steam <https://store.steampowered.com/>`_.
 ScummVM has an affiliate referrer programme with GOG.com, so if you are going to buy a game, please use the links on the `wiki page <https://wiki.scummvm.org/index.php?title=Where_to_get_the_games>`_ to help the ScummVM project!

-Make sure to check out the `compatibility list <https://www.scummvm.org/compatibility/>`_ on our website, and the `Supported Games page <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_ and `Platform Overview page <https://wiki.scummvm.org/index.php/Platforms/Overview>`_ on the wiki before you buy a game, to ensure it can run with ScummVM.
+Make sure to check out the `compatibility list <https://www.scummvm.org/compatibility/>`_ on our website, and the `Supported Games page <https://wiki.scummvm.org/index.php?title=Category:Supported_Games>`_ and `Platform Overview page <https://wiki.scummvm.org/index.php/Platforms/Overview>`_ on the ScummVM wiki before you buy a game, to ensure it can run with ScummVM.

 A note about copyright
 ------------------------

-The ScummVM team does not condone piracy.
-However, there are cases where the game companies themselves bundled 'cracked' executables with their games.
-In these cases the data files still contain the copy protection scripts, but the interpreter bypasses them - similar to what an illegally cracked version might do, only that here the producer of the game did it.
+The ScummVM team does not condone piracy, however there are cases where the game companies themselves bundled 'cracked' executables with their games.
+In these cases the data files still contain the copy protection scripts, but the interpreter bypasses them; similar to what an illegally cracked version might do, only that here the producer of the game did it.
 There is no way for ScummVM to tell the difference between legitimate and pirated data files, so for the games where a cracked version of the original interpreter was sold at some point, ScummVM has to bypass the copy protection.

 In some cases ScummVM still shows the copy protection screen.
-Try entering any answer; chances are that it will work.
+Enter any answer; chances are that it will work.

 The game files